 ED245f Dimensions of Educational Equity Explores the historical and societal roots of educational inequality and efforts to build more equitable schooling systems.
 We will consider the challenges and tensions involved in defining and pursuing "fairness" and "inclusion" in schools, such as how to acknowledge difference without reifying it, and whether differentiation or standardization of schooling promises greater equity.
 Finally, we will analyze the potential promise and problems of various contemporary reforms aimed at greater educational equity.
 Four credit hours.
 U. Yoshizawa

 ED345s Reform and the Classroom Examines the school and the classroom as contexts for reform.
 Why does so much of schooling appear to remain unchanged over time?
 How and when do external policies and pressures shape what teachers and students do?
 This course draws on sociological studies of schools and teachersĘ work as well as theories on organizational behavior to build an understanding of the processes, structures, and beliefs that enable or constrain change.
 We will use this framework to analyze reforms and policies aimed at improving classroom instruction, such as curriculum standards, school restructuring, and teacher evaluation.
+Prerequisite: At least one 200-level education course.
 Four credit hours.
 Yoshizawa

 ED351Jj Practicum in Education Provides opportunities to serve as assistant teachers, tutor students, work with students individually, observe professional teachers, and prepare and present lesson plans to whole classes in an elementary, middle, or high school.
 Placement in the Waterville area will be arranged by the professor; students will be responsible for arranging placements in other areas.
 Nongraded.
 Prerequisite: At least one course in education and sophomore standing.
 Three credit hours.
 Proto

 ED433s Student Teaching Practicum Students serve as student teachers in a local secondary school, working under the supervision of a cooperating teacher.
 Students manage classrooms and complete administrative tasks associated with secondary teaching.
 Education Program faculty members make observations in the classroom and note ways in which the student teachers are progressing toward meeting Maine's Standards for Initial Certification of Teachers as well as the ways in which they are applying the framework of teaching for social justice.
 Nongraded.
-Prerequisite: Education 437 and Senior standing as a professional certification minor.
+Prerequisite: Education 331 and senior standing.
 Four credit hours.
-Tappan
+Proto

 ED491f, 492s Independent Study Independent study of advanced topics and areas of individual interest.
 Prerequisite: Permission of the instructor.
 One to four credit hours.
 Faculty

-ED493f Senior Seminar in Education and Human Development A critical examination of selected topics and issues in the contemporary study of education and human development.
+ED493f Senior Seminar in Educational Studies A critical examination of selected topics and issues in the contemporary study of education and human development.
 The focus will vary from year to year but will typically entail in-depth consideration of the psychological, philosophical, social, cultural, and/or historical dimensions of education and human development.
 Open only to senior majors and minors in education or human development.
 Four credit hours.
-Tappan
+Howard